mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 ![Interior of a Virgin train close-up](/images/uk/rail/Virgin_train_Standard_Class_interior_closeup.jpg) *Close-up: tray table and power outlet [[Image by Jasper](https://www.flickr.com/photos/nintendowii/23528834084/in/photostream/)]*

-On the other hand, with CrossCountry, East Midlands Trains, West Midlands Railway, ScotRail, or, especially, Northern you are likely to find yourself on a rail-bus with no leg room.
+On the contrary, with CrossCountry, East Midlands Trains, West Midlands Railway, ScotRail, or, especially, Northern you are likely to find yourself on a short cramped train with no leg room.
 The fleets of the other companies are somewhat balanced between mainline trains and rural carriages.

 First Class seating
 -------------------

-For a longer travel, when buying an Advance ticket well in advance you may get a very good bargain for the First Class.
+For a longer travel, when buying an Advance ticket well in advance you may get an excellent bargain for the First Class.
 Yet before paying a premium for a First Class ticket, you would want to do some research to find out what exactly you're going to pay for.

 My experience in the First Class is quite limited but, nevertheless, varied.